-Martin accompanies Frasier and Niles to their favorite restaurant, where Frasier heaps praise on a hideous painting that the owner has bought to secure a good table.
+Martin accompanies Frasier and Niles to their favorite restaurant, where Frasier heaps praise on the hideous paintings that the owner has bought to secure a good table.
 Martin and the boys get into a fight over who should pay the check.
-Later, Martin feels bad and makes up by buying Frasier the painting.
+Later, Martin feels bad and makes up by buying Frasier one of the paintings.
 Frasier can't bear to tell him the truth.
 Meanwhile, Niles's spineless side is on display in response to Maris's underhanded tactics to draw guests away from a party he's throwing on the same night as hers.
 Written by

 Did You Know?

 The title is based on the first line of the Christian Lord's Prayer.
 "Our Father who art in heaven..."
 See more